samuelmgaines/team-ranking/README.md

 ## Introduction

-There are many ways to rank a set of competitors given results of one-on-one games between them.
-The NFL and NBA have a deterministic method to determine which teams make the playoffs, looking at record, division, and head-to-head matchups.
-The ATP uses a point system to determine world tennis rankings.
-College sports, on the other hand, typically relies on committees to make ranking decisions.
+There are many ways to rank competitors using results from one-on-one games.
+Professional leagues such as the NFL and NBA use deterministic rules based on record, division standings, and head-to-head outcomes.
+Tennis uses a cumulative point system to determine ATP world rankings.
+College sports, however, typically rely on committees to make subjective decisions.

-There is a lot of controversy behind some decisions made by college sports committees.
-However, it is difficult to rely on something as simple as win-loss record to determine college rankings due to a wide variety of schedules.
+Committee-based systems generate controversy, yet relying solely on win–loss records is inadequate in some leagues because teams play vastly different schedules.

-My personal opinion is that the most important quality of a ranking should be consistency; that is, if $A$ wins against $B$, $A$ should be ranked higher than $B$.
-I propose a new ranking system which prioritizes consistency above all else.
-This is a work in progress.
+My view is that **the most important property of a ranking is consistency**—if competitor $A$ defeats competitor $B$, then $A$ should be ranked higher than $B$.

+This document introduces a ranking system that **prioritizes consistency above all else**, and then enhances it with tunable parameters that address realistic edge cases.
+This remains a work in progress.

 ## The First Ranking System